 Much of the equipment used in rodeo events relies on animal discomfort to produce the desired behaviour.

-In the bucking events (saddle bronc, bareback and bull), scoring is equally dependent on the rider and the animal, meaning the more vigorously an animal bucks, the higher their scoring potential.
-A flank strap is placed around the animals’ hindquarters to encourage the horse or bull to buck, which applies pressure on their sensitive underbelly, causing discomfort.
-The rider also uses metal attachments on their boots, called spurs, to cause discomfort, leading to more bucking.
-While bucking is a natural behaviour of these animals, in rodeo it is a behaviour rooted in discomfort, not in play.
+In the bucking events (saddle bronc, bareback and bull), scoring depends equally on the rider and the animal.
+The more vigorously an animal bucks, the higher their scoring potential.
+A flank strap is placed around the animal’s hind end to cause discomfort, encouraging the horse or bull to buck.
+The rider also uses metal attachments on their boots called spurs to cause discomfort, leading to more bucking.
+While bucking is a natural behaviour of these animals, in rodeo, it is a behaviour rooted in discomfort, not in play.

-There are limited standards regarding acceptable equipment use in riding events such as barrel racing.
-This permits various equipment that causes discomfort and pain, such as using mouth bits to better control the horse.
+Limited standards exist regarding acceptable equipment use in riding events such as barrel racing.
+Equipment that causes discomfort and pain can be used, such as using harsh bits (metal bars in the mouth) to control the horse.
+Whipping horses, vigorous kicking and spurs are also common.

 Can rodeo be humane?